elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 - **SourceLanguageCode (string):** One of the [supported language codes](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html) for the source text, if you specify **auto** , Amazon Translate will call Amazon Comprehend to determine the source language.
 - **TargetLanguageCode (string):** One of the supported language codes for the target text.

-This will be the function that we will use to perform the translation:
+This will be the function that you will use to perform the translation:

 ```python
 import boto3